 December 19, 1854

-Three American prospectors are traversing a miner’s trail in California’s Sierra Nevadas.
+Three American prospectors are traversing a miner’s trail in California’s Sierra Nevada Mountains (see map below).

-As Captain Jonathan Davis, James McDonald and Dr. Bolivar Sparks walk up the trail, they are ambushed by a large gang of bandits (two Americans, one Frenchman, two Britons, five Sydney Ducks and four Mexicans).
-The gang has been on a two-day violent crime spree, killing and robbing six Chinese and four Americans.
+As Capt.
+Jonathan Davis, James McDonald and Dr. Bolivar Sparks walk up the trail, they are ambushed by a large gang of bandits (two Americans, one Frenchman, two Britons, four Mexicans and five Sydney Ducks, members of an Australian gang of criminals who wreaked havoc in San Francisco).
+This gang has been on a two-day violent crime spree, killing and robbing six Chinese and four Americans.

 Four more robbers—all armed with Bowie knives, and one with a short sword—warily advance on the captain to finish him off.
 Davis pulls his Bowie knife and engages the two leaders, stabbing one to death and knocking the knife out of the other’s grasp, a maneuver that slices off the leader’s nose and the finger on his right hand.